leggsimon/next/docs/developer-guide/circle.md

 # Introduction to Circle CI

-We are currently migrating to Circle CI for applications and bower components.  (npm modules should continue using Travis in the existing, undocumented way)
+We are currently migrating to Circle CI for applications, npm modules and bower components.

 ## Brief Architecture